What is Bounce Rate in SEO?

 Low Bounce Rate: A low bounce rate indicates that visitors are staying on a page and using available links.

-Another way to consider this is to consider the structure of a website.
-Consider an e-commerce website.
-Because you want visitors to stay on web pages where they can make a purchase, such as a product page, the homepage may have the highest bounce rate of any page.
+Given that you ideally want visitors to linger on pages where they can make a purchase, like a product page, it’s possible for the homepage to exhibit the highest bounce rate.

 If you want to reduce your bounce rate, you should think about what can make it worse, such as: